Inner bounds via simultaneous decoding in quantum network information theory

 \section{The quantum joint typicality lemma}

-We now state the versions of Sen's quantum joint typicality lemma which suffice for the applications in this paper. \begin{fact}[Classical quantum joint typicality lemma, intersection case] Let $\cH$, $\cL$ be Hilbert spaces and $\cX$ be a finite set.
+We now state the versions of the classical-quantum joint typicality lemma from \cite{sen:oneshot} which suffice for the applications in this paper. \begin{fact}[cq joint typ. lem., intersec. case] Let $\cH$, $\cL$ be two Hilbert spaces and $\cX$ be a finite set.
 We will also use $\cX$ to denote the Hilbert space with computational basis elements indexed by the set $\cX$.
 Let $c$ be a non-negative integer.
 Let $A$ denote a quantum register with Hilbert space $\cH$.
 For every $\vecx \in \cX^c$, let $\rho_\vecx$ be a quantum state in $A$.
 Consider the extended quantum system

 Also define the {\em augmented} classical system $\cX' := \cX \otimes \cL$.

 Below, $\vecx$, $\vecl$ denote computational basis vectors of $\cX^{[c]}$, $\cL^{\otimes [c]}$.
 Let $p(\cdot)$ be a probability distribution on the vectors $\vecx$.
 Define the classical quantum state